kavyasubbu/DAKS-Stories/CHapther3.md

-# Tom and Jerry fighting
+# Tom and Jerry  BBQ fighting

 Tom is busy preparing a barbecue outside, grilling some food for himself, when Jerry, as always, sneaks into the scene.
 Jerry sees a delicious spread of food — especially a juicy piece of meat or a hot dog — and decides to make a move.